Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

     * About button - allows user to open the third modal with description and inspiration of the game.
 It has a link where the user can check all image collection.

 * Game Page has:
     * Game area with number of cards depending on difficulty level where the user can play.
-Cards are real photos of dogs loaded randomly using dgo.ceo API.
+Cards are real photos of dogs loaded randomly using dog.ceo API.
       Game area also displays time spent and number of card flips.
     * Button Restart allows the user to return to the modal popup with difficulty options.
-    * Button Main Menu allows the user to return to Home Page.
+    * Button Quit allows the user to return to Home Page.
     * Final modal popup shows results of the game.
 It opens when game is finished with Play Again button that acts identically as Restart.